daisi-io/pebble-tutorial/README.md

 ...

-## Multiple functions and external modules
+## External modules and complex data

 We can also deploy multiple functions from a single script.
 When a script contains multiple function